Civil Engineering Technician - Structural

 Campus: Fond du Lac

-Graduates work for civil engineering firms, architectural firms, contractors, surveyors, municipalities, testing facilities, mechanical and electrical design firms and public utilities.
+Graduates may find employment with civil engineering firms, architectural firms, contractors, surveyors, municipalities, testing facilities, mechanical and electrical design firms and public utilities.

 Statewide Salary Range for Recent Graduates